olegaposh/Employee_Management_System/README.md

-  A CLI based employee manager system that completes your essnetial CRUD functions.
+  A CLI based employee manager system that completes your essential CRUD functions.